jmrr/phd_thesis/Corrections/list_of_changes.md

 24. Define “feature” and “descriptor”

-  - [x] These and other definitios have been addressed in #2.
+  - [x] These and other definitions have been addressed in #2.

 25. Consider removing section 2.2.6 & Fig4?
   - [x] I have removed Figure 4 as it was misleading.
 I have decided to keep Section 2.2.6 on the $\gamma$ score as it  relates to the question "which path am I on?" related to the future work that can originate from this PhD thesis.